Developing Technology Standards

-When the Special Technical Committee and Advisory Working Group have finished work, NIJ validates the test method included in the standard to demonstrate that there is at least one piece of equipment that can meet the standard.
+When the Special Technical Committee have finished work, NIJ validates the test method included in the standard to demonstrate that there is at least one piece of equipment that can meet the standard.
 If revisions to the test method are needed, NIJ will send the standard back to the Special Technical Committee for additional work.

 Composition of Standard Package

 The Special Technical Committee develops three interrelated documents that together form the complete standard package: